ReinZhang233/WFH/README.md

+This project analyzes different variables associated with teleworking, which is also known as Working From Home(WFH).
+Specifically, we want to evaluate the relationships between WFH, COVID-19, and the influences posted by different geographic and industrial factors.

 This is a template for the EDAV final project.
 It is based on the template created with *File, New Project..., New Directory, Book Project using bookdown* in RStudio.